rgfaber/m5x-sdk/README.md

-# m5x-sdk
+# M5x SDK

-A set of general purpose tools and libraries
+## Introduction

+This is a library of various tools and classes that we have been carrying around from project to project since 2001; updating as we move along.